 Visit our archives and special collections

-The Archives Research Room will be open for limited appointments from 1 October 2020.
-Please email the Archives team to make an appointment or with any enquiries.
+Please email the Archives team to make an appointment to visit our Archives Research Room or with any enquiries.

 From time to time it may be necessary to close the Research Room so please check the Library Twitter page for our latest information before booking.